koalalorenzo/siderus-daemon/README.md

 "[Mercury]( http://en.wikipedia.org/wiki/Mercury_%28mythology%29 )" :D. Locally, each daemon is connected to some applications.
 An application receives messages directly from the daemon.

 When a message arrives from another node, it is first received by the daemon.
 The daemon verifies the message and the origin, then sends it to the specific application addressed.
-This happens also when an application has to send a message: messages to send are collected by the daemon, and then are sent to the destination.
+This happens also when an application has to send a message: messages to send are collected by the daemon, and then are sent to the remote destination/node.